romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a fundamental difference between a GitHub App and a GitHub Action?
+Q: What is a fundamental difference between a GitHub App and a GitHub Action?
 <details><summary>Show the answer</summary><p>

 - **GitHub Apps are third-party applications that extend GitHub functionalities, while Actions are used to automate workflows within the GitHub environment**